-In 1942, the Empire of Japan – one of the Axis powers – invaded the Malayan Peninsula.
-The days of battle that took place over this time became known as the Fall of Singapore.
+In 1942, the Empire of Japan – one of the Axis powers – invaded the Malayan Peninsula in a battle known as the Fall of Singapore.
 It resulted in the Japanese capture of Singapore and the largest British surrender in history, which Winston Churchill dubbed the “worst disaster in British military history”.

-6. Historical landmarks in Singapore: Raffles Landing Site and Raffles Hotel
+8. A landmark from Singapore’s colonial past: Raffles Landing Site and Raffles Hotel

 Location: Near the Asian Civilisations Museum

-The man whose name is plastered across roads, hotels, and statues is actually Sir Stamford Raffles, Lieutenant-Governor of the Dutch East Indies and founder of modern-day Singapore.
+The man whose name is plastered across roads, hotels, and statues is Sir Stamford Raffles, Lieutenant-Governor of the Dutch East Indies and founder of modern-day Singapore.
 He is credited with transforming Singapore from an obscure fishing village to a strategic seaport, and is thus commemorated throughout the city.

 Location: River Valley Road, Singapore